Abebaw-Tsega/Abebaw-Tsega/README.md

-# Hi there, I'm Abebaw Tsega! 👋
+# Hi 👋, I'm Abebaw Tsega!

-Welcome to my GitHub profile!
-I'm a passionate junior full stack web developer, eager to learn and grow in the world of web development.
+I'm passionate junior full stack web developer, eager to learn and grow in the world of web development.
 I enjoy working on both frontend and backend technologies and am always looking for new challenges and opportunities to improve my skills.

 ## 🚀 About Me